LLNL/sundials/doc/shared/Install.rst

    SUNDIALS must be configured so that ``SUNDIALS_INDEX_SIZE`` is compatible with ``HYPRE_BigInt`` in the *hypre* installation.

-SUNDIALS has been tested with *hypre* version 2.23.0
+SUNDIALS is regularly tested with the latest versions of *hypre*, specifically up to version 2.26.0 as of SUNDIALS version |version|.

 .. _Installation.CMake.ExternalLibraries.Magma: